sftpplus/sftpplus-docs/docs/events/events-operation.rst

 ^^^^^

 :Message: File "%(source_path)s" was successfully amended to %(path)s.
-:Groups: process, informational, file-operation
+:Groups: process, success, file-operation
 :From version: 3.22.0
-:Description: None
+:Description: Emitted by RemoveLastLine extension.
 :Data:
   :source_path: Path of the source file which was modified.